Ashe2A/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ## 11. Multiply by using map
 ### [`11-multiply_list_map.py`](11-multiply_list_map.py)
-* Function that maps a list by multiplying the elements by a number.
+* Function that maps a list by multiplying the elements by a number and converts it back to list format.
 Avoided module import, loops, modifying the original list and writing more than 3 lines.
 ### [`11-main.py`](11-main.py)
 * **Test:** `[1, 2, 3, 4, 6]` should return `[4, 8, 12, 16, 24]`.